radicalDilettante/expired-waynechi.dev/posts/variable_declaration_in_javascript_modules.md

 ---
-title: "Variable declaration in JavaScript Module"
+title: "Variable declaration in JavaScript Modules"
 date: "Sep 2, 2021"
-tag: "js-library,project"
+tag: ["javascript"]
-excerpt: "Amet reprehenderit mollit qui Lorem cupidatat adipisicing."
-cover_image: "/images/posts/neoquery.png"
+excerpt: 'In module JavaScript, however, "this" refers to "undefined" in the top level context...
+'
 ---

-# Variable declaration in JavaScript Module

 This study started with only a single line of code I did not understand.